 Pierre Robert Group AS (PRG) is owned by the Orkla Group.
-Our main distribution channel is grocery stores and supermarkets in Norway and Finland.
-We also have our own web shop, as well as distribution through selected etailers.
+Our main distribution channel is grocery stores and supermarkets in Norway and Finland, and own webshop.
 Pierre Robert Group's head office is in Oslo, with additional sales and marketing departments in Helsinki, Finland.
-Our aspiration is to become "the Nordic favourite for sustainable comfort".

 Our sustainable strategy & commitments are set for 2030.
-The annual report for 2023 describes the goals and actions done during 2023.
+The annual report for 2024 describes the goals and actions done during 2024.